Handover of Hong Kong: Views of the Kowloon Walled City

 The Walled City was originally a single fort built in the mid-19th century on the site of an earlier 17th-century watch post on the Kowloon Peninsula of Hong Kong.
 After the ceding of Hong Kong Island to Britain in 1842 (Treaty of Nanjing), Manchu Qing Dynasty authorities of China felt it necessary for them to establish a military and administrative post to rule the area and to check further British influence in the area.

 The 1898 Convention which handed additional parts of Hong Kong (the New Territories) to Britain for 99 years excluded the Walled City, with a population of roughly 700.
 It stated that China could continue to keep troops there, so long as they did not interfere with Britain's temporary rule.

 Britain quickly went back on this unofficial part of the agreement, attacking Kowloon Walled City in 1899, only to find it deserted.
-They did nothing with it, or the outpost, and thus posed the question of Kowloon Walled City's ownership squarely up in the air.
+They did nothing with it, or the outpost, which raised the question of Kowloon Walled City's ownership.
 The outpost consisted of a yamen, as well as buildings which grew into low-lying, densely packed neighbourhoods from the 1890s to 1940s.

 The enclave remained part of Chinese territory despite the turbulent events of the early 20th century that saw the fall of the Qing government, the establishment of the Republic of China and, later, a Communist Chinese government (PRC).

 Squatters began to occupy the Walled City, resisting several attempts by Britain in 1948 to drive them out.
 The Walled City became a haven for criminals and drug addicts, as the Hong Kong Police had no right to enter the City and China refused maintainability.
 The 1949 foundation of the People's Republic of China added thousands of refugees to the population, many from Guangdong; by this time, Britain had had enough, and simply adopted a "hands-off" policy.

 A murder that occurred in Kowloon Walled City in 1959 set off a small diplomatic crisis, as the two nations each tried to get the other to accept responsibility for a vast tract of land now virtually ruled by anti-Manchurian Triads.

 After the Joint Declaration in 1984, the PRC allowed British authorities to demolish the city and resettle its inhabitants.
 The mutual decision to tear down the walled city was made in 1987.
 The government spent up to HK$3 billion to resettle the residents and shops.

 Some residents were not satisfied with the compensation, and some even obstructed the demolition in every possible way.
 Ultimately, everything was settled, and the Walled City became a park.